Are your personal finances a highly-organized, well-oiled machine? Or is there a lot of room for improvement?

-He said the real answer is this: “If you’re starving three days before payday, give yourself a raise and take a bit more money each week.
+According to Waggoner, the real answer is this: “If you’re starving three days before payday, give yourself a raise and take a bit more money each week.
 If tax refund day is like your birthday to you, take the check and have fun.”

 So the moral of the story is this: in theory, giving up that big tax refund and taking control of your money is the most logical thing to do.
 But Americans don’t always behave logically.
-When you examine the few options depositors have today for maximizing their savings, combined with the fact that most Americans are not, in fact, saving much at all, it’s clear that a big check from the IRS might be the only chance average taxpayers have at building a nest egg.
+When you examine the few options depositors have today for maximizing their savings, combined with the fact that most Americans are not, in fact, saving much at all, it’s clear that a big check from the IRS might be the only chance average taxpayers have at building their nest eggs.

 No, the government isn’t going to pay you interest on your “loan,” but they sure aren’t paying any on your savings either.
 Until that changes, don’t feel guilty about enjoying that big tax refund this year — just be sure to save some of it.

 Keep reading: 5 Best Ways to Spend Your Tax Refund